-Warm and long summer nights beckon you out to the deck to dine alfresco.
+The end of warm and long summer nights beckon you out to the deck to dine alfresco.
 Firing up the grill doesn’t have to mean a huge undertaking though.
 This recipe, which combines the sunshine flavors of citrus with fast-cooking shrimp, is easy enough to convince you to light up some charcoal and tasty enough to earn a spot on your regular dinner rotation.
-Serve with a light salad, uncork some rosé, and you’ll be savoring the season’s flavors well into the night.
+Serve with a light salad, uncork some rosé, like Castello delle Regine Rose delle Regine, and you’ll be savoring the season’s flavors well into the night.

 Prep time 30 mins